mbrown1413/des/README.rst

 readability, although it is well commented and as readable as it can be without sacrificing speed.

-The software is licensed under the Unlicense (see LICENSE.txt), so you can modify and reuse this code without any restrictions.
+The software is licensed under the MIT license (see LICENSE.txt), so you can modify and reuse this code without any restrictions.
 If you re-use a large part of the code, attribution would be nice, but not required.

 Contributions are welcome!